ALLDATA Europe Privacy Policy

 We use the cookie consent technology of OneTrust on our website.
 OneTrust is provided by OneTrust Technology Limited, 82 St. John Street, London, EC 1M 4JN, United Kingdom, or OneTrust LLC, 1200 Abernathy Rd NE, Sandy Springs, GA 303328, USA ("OneTrust").

 A Consent Banner is displayed when you call up the page, in which you can grant consent for certain cookies and/or cookie-based applications by setting a check mark.
-Certain cookies are strictly necessary (Strictly Necessary Cookies) because they ensure the proper functioning of the website and cannot be disabled without affecting the site's performance.
+Certain cookies are strictly necessary, because they ensure the proper functioning of the website and cannot be disabled without affecting the site's performance.
 Therefore, you will not be able to reject these cookies if you wish to use the basic functionalities of the site.
-To protect your personal data, the non-Strictly Necessary Cookies are disabled as the default setting until you enable them.
+To protect your personal data, all other Cookies are disabled as the default setting until you enable them.
 This ensures that such cookies are only set on your device with your consent.

 The retention period of your cookie preference data is 12 months.
 After that, your data will be deleted automatically.